Pelagicore/softwarecontainer/doc/chapters/integration-guidelines/index.rst

 #.
 Setting up the various IPC mechanisms, that should be reachable from inside containers, on the host system.
 #.
 Writing service manifests for capabilities of the platform.
 #.
-Integrating a launcher that interact with the SoftwareContainerAgent.
+Integrating a launcher that interact with SoftwareContainer.

+Note that SoftwareContainer as a project is split into multiple sub-components, and while it is possible to use e.g. the container library directly, these guidelines assumes the integration point is the complete component.

 Below follows information about what SoftwareContainer assumes about the host system when handling different IPC mechanisms and examples of configuration and usage.